aaronbloomfield/ccc/hws/tokens/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Thu, 3/21: Added two more fields to the `other` dictionary in [tokens.py](tokens.py.html) ([src](tokens.py)): `'used_gen_ai_for_cclogo'` and `'used_gen_ai_for_nfts'`.
+See the comments therein for details.
+If you already downloaded the tokens.py file and started editing it, you can just cut-and-paste those two fields into the `other` dictionary.

 ### Part 1: ERC-20 Fungible Token